sourcehut-mirrors/chawan/doc/jsguide.md

 * `jsNamespaceDef`: creates a WebIDL namespace.
 This is just an object with a bunch of static functions (`.jsstfunc`).

-* `jsClassRaw:` creates a "raw" class that isn't bound to a specific Nim type.
+* `jsClassRaw`: creates a "raw" class that isn't bound to a specific Nim type.
 It can be used without setting an opaque Nim pointer at all, or by setting any other arbitrary pointer.

-  Do note that this is very hard to use correctly, because JavaScript can usually hold any type longer than its parent.
+  Note that this is very hard to use correctly, because JavaScript can usually hold any type longer than its parent.
+For example, if you're holding an unrelated `JSRef` in an instantiated class, you'll probably want to store the pointer from `JS_DupForeignObject`, and then `JS_FreeForeignObject` inside `.jsfin` (don't forget `.jsmark` either).

   Also note that a raw class derived from a non-raw class behaves like a non-raw class.
 This behavior is subject to change.